 The death toll following the earthquake in Nepal has risen to over 4300 and still rising.
 United Nations says that eight million people have been affected, and over a million need food aid.
 I’m not a religious person, pray if you wish (no sarcasm meant) but it’s more practical to send donation via relevant bodies.

-Japan was hit by a massive 8.8 magnitude earthquake this afternoon, which trigger a tsunami up to 10 metres high.
-Video shows the three-metres wave hitting Sendai.
-Tsunami alerts have also been issued in other Pacific countries.
+A massive 8.8 magnitude earthquake hit Japan this afternoon and triggered a tsunami up to 10 metres high.
+Video shows the three-metres wave hitting Sendai in the east coast.